Skip to Main Content

 How to negotiate a lender credit

-Mortgage lenders aren’t required to give credits, and whether they offer them or not depends on their business, your loan application and more.
+Mortgage lenders aren’t required to offer credits, and whether they do or not depends on their business, your loan application, and other factors.
 Ask your loan officer if the lender offers credits and, if so, how much you’d save on closing costs with one.

 Are lender credits worth it?